wjh892521292/Cataract_TKD-Net/README.md

 This research was partially supported by National Key R\&D Program of China under grant No. 2018AAA0102102, National Natural Science Foundation of China under grants No. 62176231 and No. 62106218.

-Many thanks for the code support of the co-authoer [Wenhao Zheng](https://github.com/shenmishajing).
+Many thanks for the code support of the co-author [Wenhao Zheng](https://github.com/shenmishajing).